dragitz/ds4windows-wizlights/README.md

 * Bugs

-I haven't fully adapted the script for all possible ip addresses, so if your ip is bigger than 192.168.9.99, it won't work and you must manually change line 92 "Joycon Wiz Lights (global)" ¯\_(ツ)_/¯ sorry, not sorry
+I haven't fully adapted the script for all possible ip addresses, that's because there's a set byte lenght so if your ip is bigger than 192.168.9.99, it won't work and you must manually change line 92 "Joycon Wiz Lights (global)"

+¯\_(ツ)_/¯ sorry, not sorry